 Our bodies transmit oxygen and other nutrients through the bloodstream to every cell in them by the heart.
 This structure already begins to form only 18 days into the development of the embryo, becoming the first organ.
 Something happens when cells aggregate into tissue: oxygen is no longer able to diffuse from the placenta into these cells.
 Three days later, the heart begins to beat.
 Circulation expands from this setpoint.
 The process of growth becomes a chain reaction, bathed by nutrient-rich and oxygenated blood.
 Vessels propagate, a process known as angiogenesis; nerves grow in a similar fashion, intimately situated with blood vessels.
 Around them and fed by them are the organs and tissue that are found in and shape our body.

-Life seems to flow until it no longer does.
+Life flows until it ceases.
+However, longevity isn’t guaranteed.
+Even where you are born can have an impact.
 An infant born today is expected to live as little as 50.6 years, if it is born in Chad, to up to 88 years in Japan, a difference of 38 years.
 We discussed some of the factors that shape life expectancy before but consider the simple concept that life takes a toll on the living.
 Whatever may be the driving forces of lifespan, including infections, trauma, and chronic illnesses, the body does not just succumb to any pressure that it faces.
 It adapts until it no longer can.
 This process is known as homeostasis.
 The vascular system is critical in this process.

 Imagine a single-celled organism, like an amoeba, living in a pond.
 It measures 0.25 millimeters and can be seen only with a microscope.
 It has a layer of lipids and proteins that make up its outer membrane.
 It is a primitive “skin,” or plasmalemma, that allows various ions, water, oxygen, and carbon dioxide to diffuse into and out of the cell.
 Within the inside of the cell, or cytoplasm, is housed a nucleus, which contains all the genetic information of the cell.
 Also, in the cytoplasm are mitochondria, which provide energy for the cell’s activities.